Ibrahimibi2005/HTML-CSS-JS-Projects/Readme.md

-this is my html/css practice projects
+this is my html/css practice project templates.